0chain/zboxcli/README.md

 1. Download the latest linux zboxcli release file `zbox-linux.tar.gz` from [here](https://github.com/0chain/zboxcli/releases/latest).

 2. The zip file will be downloaded in `Downloads` directory of your system.
-Open terminal,navigate to `Downloads` directory and extract the downloaded archive to `/usr/local/bin` path using the commands below.
+Open terminal, navigate to `Downloads` directory and extract the downloaded archive to `/usr/local/bin` path using the commands below.

 ```
 cd Downloads